al3fbet/al3fbet/README.md

 This page and my portfolio is to serve or aid in my learning process and research all while collaborating with other cool and like minded developers.

-I'm Ryan, a Software Engineer in training from Canada, currently living in Winnipeg, MB.
+I'm **Ryan**, a *Software Engineer* in training from **Canada**, currently living in *Winnipeg, MB*.

 My projects are currently under development.

 I've put a sneak peek of a few here on GitHub.

 I will be working on and contributing to my projects constantly throughout the week, God willing.

 I'm creating and designing as I am learning and going to school.
-I do not consider myself a professional, I believe in the eyes of God we are all students and technically always will be.<br><br>I am a student of **Torah** first and *everything else is secondary*.<br><br> Currently, I've lately have been focusing more on learning comp-sci related technology so that I can apply it to my Hebrew, Bible, and Math studies.
+I do not consider myself a professional, I believe in the eyes of God we are all students and technically always will be.<br><br>I am a student of **Torah** first and *everything else is secondary*.<br><br> Currently, I've lately been focusing more on learning comp-sci so that I can apply it to my Hebrew, Bible, and Math studies in the future.
-<br><br>

 I have decided to pursue Software Engineering and Full Stack Development<br><br>I like designing, and I am passionate to learn and understand how things works on the front end and back end.<br><br>I have some prior knowledge and work doing sysadmin duties working mostly with assorted servers and services on openBSD and Linux.<br>

 ## For those who are religious and believe in God:<br><br>